 I recently found out about an animal shelter in my small town and got in touch with the lady who runs it to see if I could take any of her dogs out.
-I am an active runner and my own dog is too old and reluctant to run with me, so I thought I could kill two birds with one stone, get a shelter dog out for an hour or so, and I could enjoy the company of a canine companion.
+As an active runner, I thought I could kill two birds with one stone.
+Get a shelter dog out for an hour or so, and I could enjoy the company of a canine companion.
 So I have been taking little Nina the Kelpie out once or twice a week for a short run.
 The lady who runs the shelter is an amazing woman, but she is so overworked and always in need of assistance.
 It got me thinking about the different ways we can help shelters out, not just financially, but in many other ways too.
-So I thought I would compile a list.

-Obviously, all shelters need money for food, vet bills and the never ending list of supplies.
-This may be a lump sum donation, a smaller regular donation, or even leaving money (or property if you are really generous) in your will.
+All shelters need money for food, vet bills and the never-ending list of supplies.
+This may be a lump sum donation, a smaller regular donation, or even leaving money (or property if you are generous) in your will.
 Most donations to registered charities are tax deductible.

 I recently heard of one very kind and generous lady who has offered to pay for the desexing of two kittens at our local shelter.
-So there is that option or offer to pay a contribution towards other vet bills.
+So there is that option or offer to contribute to other vet bills.

 Blankets, old towels, shredded newspaper, pet food, cat carriers, stationery to name a few.
 If in doubt, call your shelter and ask them what and if they need anything.

 6) Share on social media

 Social media is a great way to get publicity for shelters and/or individual animals.
 So share the love.
 The more exposure shelters and their animals get, the greater the chances of the animals finding a perfect new home.